georgeerol/RoboticPerception/README.md

 - Three target objects on the table

 - Dropboxes on either sides of the robot

-If any of these items are missing, please report as an issue on [the waffle board](https://waffle.io/udacity/robotics-nanodegree-issues).

 In your RViz window, you should see the robot and a partial collision map displayed: